gryffydd/algae/README.md

 ## Installation
 Download https://github.com/processing/p5.js/releases/download/0.6.1/p5.zip
 or a later one if that is your preference.
+Version 0.6.1 (April 27, 2018).

 Open algae.html in your web browser.